 (2) Where the is dead or cannot be found any payment of compensation may be made to the Minister in trust for the owner.

-[Section 27 inserted by No. 66 of 1954 s.
+[Section 27 inserted: No. 66 of 1954 s.
 6.]

 28. Restriction on granting license or lease in relation to certain private lands